benejohn/ProjectConfiguration/README.md

 # ProjectConfiguration
 Project Configuration

-## To create a Docker Intance, only if need a database

-First run docker and use that command to create a database
-example:

-> you need check port of database

-> docker run --name nameOfProject -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres

 I have my main configuration from my typescript projects

 ## I use Eslint and Prettier to do my script nice